cuongpham1995/Binary-Compliance/README.md

 "kappa include.Rmd" runs the cases where we include the kappa(Z,X) in the value function.

 "compare compiler to noncomplier.Rmd" is the codes to characterizing the compliers.

+## Misspecification of sensitivity parameter
+We assess the sensitivity of our approach to the misspecification of the sensitivity model